nicholasrodriguez/tf-lab-esx/README.md

   }
 }
 ```
-The resource type is aws_instance and the name is app_server.
+The resource type is `aws_instance` and the name is `app_server`.
 The prefix of the type maps to the name of the provider.
-In the example configuration, Terraform manages the aws_instance resource with the aws provider.
+In the example configuration, Terraform manages the `aws_instance` resource with the aws provider.
 Together, the resource type and resource name form a unique ID for the resource.
-For example, the ID for your EC2 instance is aws_instance.app_server.
+For example, the ID for your EC2 instance is `aws_instance.app_server`.

 Resource blocks contain arguments which you use to configure the resource.
 Arguments can include things like machine sizes, disk image names, or VPC IDs.
 Our providers reference documents the required and optional arguments for each resource.
-For your EC2 instance, the example configuration sets the AMI ID to an Ubuntu image, and the instance type to t2.micro, which qualifies for AWS' free tier.
+For the EC2 instance above, the example configuration sets the AMI ID to an Ubuntu image, and the instance type to t2.micro, which qualifies for AWS' free tier.
 It also sets a tag to give the instance a name.

 # Actions